-The Council uses the investment performance services of the WM Company.
-Their report for the financial year 2015/16 showed that the Fund achieved an overall return of -0.1% from its investments (+14.0% in 2014/15).
+The Council uses the investment performance services of the WM Company and JLT Consultants.
+Their reports for the financial year 2015/16 showed that the Fund achieved an overall return of -0.1% from its investments (+14.0% in 2014/15).
 This compares with the Fund's benchmark return of +1.4% for the year.

-4. ANALYSIS OF TRANSACTIONS AND RETURN ON INVESTMENTS
+5. ANALYSIS OF TRANSACTIONS AND RETURN ON INVESTMENTS